OfficeDev/office-js-docs-pr/docs/develop/enable-nested-app-authentication-in-your-add-in.md

 ---
-title: Enable SSO in an Office Add-in using nested app authentication
+title: Enable single sign-on in an Office Add-in with nested app authentication
-description: Learn how to enable SSO in an Office Add-in using nested app authentication. ms.date: 12/18/2024 ms.topic: how-to ms.localizationpriority: high
+description: Learn how to enable SSO in an Office Add-in with nested app authentication. ms.date: 12/23/2024 ms.topic: how-to ms.localizationpriority: high
 ---

-# Enable SSO in an Office Add-in using nested app authentication
+# Enable single sign-on in an Office Add-in with nested app authentication

-You can use the MSAL.js library with nested app authentication to use SSO from your Office Add-in.
-Using nested app authentication offers several advantages over the On-Behalf-Of (OBO) flow.
+You can use the MSAL.js library with nested app authentication to use single sign-on (SSO) from your Office Add-in.
+Using nested app authentication (NAA) offers several advantages over the On-Behalf-Of (OBO) flow.

 - You only need to use the MSAL.js library and don’t need the `getAccessToken` function in Office.js.
 - You can call services such as Microsoft Graph with an access token from your client code as an SPA.
 There’s no need for a middle-tier server.